 - 1. Permitted lower body attire must be worn around the waist.
 No holes or tears. - 2.
-NO denim, jeans, sweats, tights, yoga pants, leggings, or windbreaker style of pants shall be worn - 3.
+NO denim, jeans, sweats, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.
+NO rips, tears, or holes are permitted on bottoms at any time. - 3.
 Skirts/jumpers must be fingertip length or longer.
 Back slit is to be no more than 4 inches above the knee. - 4.
 Shorts must be of fingertip length.
 Khaki (tan), or dark blue.
 Capri style pants are allowed. - 5.
 Approved colors for all bottoms are solid color khaki (tan), dark blue or black.
-Corduroy material in solid khaki (tan) or dark blue is acceptable. - 1.
-Permitted lower body attire must be worn around the waist. - 2.
-No denim, jeans, sweat, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.
-Cordurey material is acceptable. - 3.
-Skirts/jumpers or shorts length must extend beyond the fingertips when arms are down to the side. - 4.
-Approved colors for all bottoms are solid color khaki (tan), gray, black, or dark blue.
+Corduroy material in solid khaki (tan) or dark blue is acceptable.

-C) FOOTWEAR
+FOOTWEAR

 - 1. Footwear must be worn; safety situations may dictate the type of footwear needed. - 2.
 Shoes must be worn at all times. - 3.
 Sandals must have heel straps.
-Backless shoes are not permitted. - 4.
-No slippers - 5.
-Footwear that has rollers in the heels is not permitted.
+Backless shoes are not permitted.

+4. No slippers

+5. Footwear that has rollers in the heels is not permitted.

-D) JEWELRY/MAKE-UP/HAIRSTYLES
+JEWELRY/MAKE-UP/HAIRSTYLES

-Jewelry/make-up/hairstyles may not be excessive in nature. must be conservative and simple in nature-not excessive.
+Jewelry/make-up/hairstyles may not be excessive in nature.
 No chains or heavy metal of any type allowed.
 This includes oversized belt buckles or oversized piercings.
 No temporary tattoos or body sprinkles are to be worn on the face, arms, hands, legs.

-E) WRITING & MISCELLANEOUS
+WRITING & MISCELLANEOUS